bharatimalik/Speed_Camera_Violations/The making of.md

 # Individual Project

 This is individual project as part of MSIS 2626: Dashboard, Scorecard, and Visualization class.
-The topic of interest is **City of Chicago’s Automated Speed Enforcement Program** and [here](https://data.cityofchicago.org/Transportation/Speed-Camera-Violations/hhkd-xvj4) is the data set used for this project.
+The topic of interest is **City of Chicago’s Automated Speed Enforcement Program**.

 There are 3 phases of this project:
 * Data Exploration: The objective is to develop five distinct visualizations using Tableau that provide an effective overview of the data.